Twitter updates total of Russia-linked election bots to 50,000

 Of course, the numbers are much higher on Facebook — some 150 million people are estimated to have been reached by troll accounts there.

-Lastly Twitter explains some concrete steps it’s taking to make the 2018 elections a bit less susceptible to this type of interference, which, while not actually too grand in scale, was certainly more widespread than expected.
+Lastly, Twitter explains some concrete steps it’s taking to make the 2018 elections a bit less susceptible to this type of interference, which, while not actually too grand in scale, was certainly more widespread than expected.

 Specifically, the company is working on verifying all candidates, escalating issues of impersonation or hijacking, and monitoring election-related conversations closely for evidence of manipulation or bot participation.Featured Image: Bryce Durbin/TechCrunch/Getty Images